 If your tenant is the kind who wants more control over expenses related to the property, then the above net lease options afford them control to various degrees.
 It also means added responsibility.

 Even though this may be the type of lease a tenant opts for, many landlords will still prefer that renters remit payments to them directly, and they, in turn, make the necessary payments in time like taxes.
 This usually is to ensure that such fees as property taxes are paid on time and in the proper amounts.

 Making a determination over gross lease vs net lease is solely dependent on an individual’s rental needs.
 For some, a gross lease allows them to pay a flat fee, helping eliminate variable expenses.
 A net lease, on the other hand, allows one more control over issues like maintenance.
 The overall operational cost might end up being lower.
 It does, however, open a person to fluctuation in taxes and insurance costs, which they would be obligated to absorb.

 As a landlord, keeping both leases is beneficial as you are likely to have clients who want to rent your property(s) but have different needs.
 Giving them options allows them to make an informed decision that is in line with their renting requirements.

 Given that gross leases are flexible, they can always be modified to reach a consensus that is tenable to both a tenant and you as a landlord.

 In general, having a clue about the two rent types and leases we’ve looked at is beneficial not just for you as a landlord but also the tenant.
 If they seem clueless about this kind of information, it would be great to share it with them.
-In the end, as the one renting out space, you will get insight on how to maximize profits while your tenants can have some flexibility in choosing options that are suitable to their business or residential requirements.
+In the end, like the one renting out space, you will get insight on how to maximize profits while your tenants can have some flexibility in choosing options that are suitable to their business or residential requirements.